 For instance, an African American boy with a Haitian mother and an African American boy who is raised in the South, though both may look the same due to their similar skin color, may have totally diverse outlook in life and work.

 People decide on positions on certain issues that affect them directly or indirectly, as well as the political parties they are leaning to.
-Each individual have their own way of looking at the world around them and ultimately choose what to believe or not.
+Each individual has their own way of looking at the world around them and ultimately choose what to believe or not.

 People tend to judge other people without determining whether or not judging individuals, people, or situations are relevant or legitimate.
 Many of them do not think for themselves and instead let others do the thinking.